How do I back up my WordPress website? 4 essential methods

 Which WordPress backup method is best?

 Better safe than sorry.
 I recommend combining Method 1 and Method 3 or 4 for cloud backups.
-Opt for a hosting company that incorporates daily backups in their plan, such as SiteGround, which provides daily backups and offers server management for seamless server issues resolution.
-Use a backup plugin like Duplicator Pro or WPvivid to back your website to a cloud server.
-If you have a NAS locally, back up to the NAS using FTP.
+Opt for a hosting company that incorporates daily backups in its plan, such as SiteGround, which provides daily backups and offers server management for seamless resolution of server issues.
+Use a backup plugin like Duplicator Pro or WPvivid to back up your website to a cloud server if you have a local NAS, or to a remote server via FTP.
 With this approach, you have copies locally, too.
-No prior WordPress installation is required when using Duplicator Pro, and you can quickly restore to another host via migration.
+No prior WordPress installation is required with Duplicator Pro, and you can quickly migrate to another host.

 Before you go …